codatio/codat-docs/blog/240216-new-webhook-service-released.md

 #### How can I migrate to our new service?

-Checkout out our [migration guide](/using-the-api/webhooks/migration) to see if you can move over and how to request this.
+Check out our [migration guide](/using-the-api/webhooks/migration) to see if you can move over and how to request the move.

 #### Planned deprecations